heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/README.md

 Test the DNS resolution of the DNS records you added from the virtual machine and from your local machine.

+> [!IMPORTANT]
+>
+> You might have to wait a few minutes (around 15 minutes in our experience) for
+> the DNS record to be propagated and get a successful response.
+You might need
+> to try on a different network/device as well.

 ```sh
 # Test the DNS resolution
 nslookup <domain name>
 ```

 On success, the output should be similar to the following:

-> [!IMPORTANT]
->
-> You might have to wait a few minutes (max 15 minutes in our experience) for
-> the DNS record to be propagated and get a successful response.

 ```text
 Server:   127.0.0.53